 So what was the need for Capital First to merge with IDFC Bank?
 In fact, when Capital First announced a merger with IDFC Bank, many an eyebrow were raised.
 The stock was down 40 per cent.
 Capital First shareholders grumbled on social media about the losses posted by IDFC Bank after the deal was announced.
 Capital First was already one of the more profitable NBFCs with an AA+ rating.
-As per the company presentation, the NBFC's asset quality was rock stable for eight years, at gross and net NPA of 2 per cent and 1 per cent, through the 2013 rupee crisis, 2016 demonetisation, 2017 hukna Mat
+As per the company presentation, the NBFC's asset quality was rock stable for eight years, at gross and net NPA of 2 per cent and 1 per cent, through the 2013 rupee crisis, 2016 demonetisation, 2017

 GST, and other cycles.

-So why did a successful NBFC merge with say the bank will be a an also-run bank?
-What prompted runaway success under Vaidyanathan to take the leap of the new management... faith and join After all Capital First's hands with IDFC Bank?
-Will performance is nothing to Vaidynathan be able to transform the bank from a wholesale bank to a retail one in quick
+So why did a successful NBFC merge with an also-run bank?
+What prompted Vaidyanathan to take the leap of faith and join hands with IDFC Bank?
+Will Vaidynathan be able to transform the bank from a wholesale bank to a retail one in quick

-- WITH ---- India's No.1 BMR
+India's No.1 BMR

-RED MAGNOLIA DOOR FINISH BOTTOM MOUNTED REFRIGERATOR
+RED MAGNOLIA DOOR FINISH

+BOTTOM MOUNTED REFRIGERATOR

+India, ab

+SEEDHE KI

+AADAT

-India, ab SEEDHE KI AADAT DAAL LO!
+DAAL LO!